capythulhu/nyancat/README.md

 In contrast with labels, it is not possible to reference an argument that wasn't declared previously.

-You can declarate many arguments, many times, but **only once per line.** Trying to open another pair of angle brackets (`<>`) on the same line will cause your code to not work.
+You can declare many arguments, many times, but **only once per line.** Trying to open another pair of angle brackets (`<>`) on the same line will cause your code to not work.

 ## Values and Pointers
 Right now, the only plain values that you can write on your code are numeric, discrete values.
 You can write signed integers up to 4 bytes (`sizeof(int)` in C).

-:warning: Just like a plain number, an argument reference is considered a plain numeric value.
+:warning: Just like a plain number, an argument reference is considered a literal numeric value.

 However, differently from C, there are three types of pointers.